-For example, someone has a guest in their home and their dog bites the guest.
-Because the person was a guest in the home, if the dog bites them, the homeowner is liable for the injuries.
+For example, someone has a guest in their home, and their dog bites the guest.
+Because the person was a guest in the house, the homeowner is liable for the injuries if the dog bites them.
 If an individual takes their dog to the dog park and their dog bites someone in the dog park, the dog owner is responsible for the injuries.